Xcode Setup Guide

 files), but will show you your project's settings if you select the project file at the top, or will let you examine image / video / sound files as well.

-On the right is an auxilliary sidebar which is almost always useless for openFrameworks.
-You can hide it by clicking the blue sidebar icon in the top right, or with cmd-option-0.
+which is almost always useless for openFrameworks.
+You can hide it by clicking the sidebar icon in the top right.
+Handy shortcuts for working on small screens:

 The first time you compile an openFrameworks project, it will likely take a minute or so as openFrameworks gets compiled.
 This usually only needs to be done once, unless you update openFrameworks or edit any of its internal files.
 After openFrameworks itself is finished, Xcode will compile the example and you should see a "Build Succeeded" message and a window with the example app happily spinning away.